gamblevore/speedie/Documentation/LanguageGuide.md

 Well... in Speedie things will look different, but the concept is the same.

 Firstly, we define functions with the name "function".
-Secondly, we use `||` to declare variables or types in Speedie.
+Secondly, we use `||` to declare variables or parameters in Speedie.

 	function CountStringLines (|string| s, |int|)